OfficeDev/MS-Graph-Data-Connect/docs/Onboarding-Process.md

 # Onboarding to private preview

-To start prototyping you need to first onboard a test office tenant and an azure subscription
+To start prototyping you need to first onboard a test Office 365 tenant and an Azure subscription

 ## Onboarding steps

-1. Create an enterprise tenant at <https://demos.microsoft.com>.
+1. Create a tenant at <https://demos.microsoft.com>.
 Sign in with your account that is registered as a Microsoft Partner.
 2. Log in with that demo admin account at <https://portal.azure.com>.
 3. Open the Subscriptions blade.
 Select Add.